-In 2018, for every $8,841 of assets that you give away within thirty months prior to applying for Medi-Cal (the “look-back period”) will make you ineligible for one month in California.
+In early 2020, for every $9,337 of assets that you give away within thirty months prior to applying for Medi-Cal (the “look-back period”) will make you ineligible for one month in California.
 Because the rules are strict and the penalties are harsh, it is critical that you seek the advice of an experienced and qualified estate planning and elder law attorney before you attempt to give away any assets.

 There are additional rules concerning income for nursing home residents on Medi-Cal.
 Typically they are allowed to keep only $35 per month.
 If you are married, and you are going into the nursing home, your spouse is allowed to keep his or her income each month but, your income, except for $35 per month, pays for your nursing home care.

 If your spouse’s needs exceed his or her income, then part of your income may be used to make up the difference.

 Although the basic rules can paint a bleak picture, with proper planning many people are able to have Medi-Cal pay for nursing home care, while keeping a substantial amount of their income and assets.

 In reading this guide, you’ve gotten an overview of a number of legal issues that Alzheimer’s patients and their families typically deal with.
 You’ve read about incapacity planning, estate planning, and safe driving, as well as finding and paying for long-term care.
 These can be overwhelming topics.

 You’re likely already assembling a team of family, friends, doctors, and others to help you adapt to life with Alzheimer’s.
 Now is the time to add an experienced and qualified estate planning and elder law attorney to that team.
 He or she can help you understand how the issues apply to your unique situation, and help to ensure you make the very most of the resources available to you.